 Most schools get funds from the government, and they want to help as many students as they can.
-But the money they got typically can not cover the study expenses of all applicants.
+But the money they get can usually not cover the study expenses of all applicants.
 They have to make a selection…

-In some cases, every second applicant will get a scholarship, in some other, just one of every twenty.
+In some cases, every second applicant will get a scholarship, in some other cases, just one of every twenty will.

-You should prepare for the interview with the committee, to improve your chances of getting the scholarship.
+You should prepare for the interview with the committee, trying to improve your chances of being selected for one of the grants.

-The key is to show them that you are serious about your studies, and that you really need the scholarship.
-Our list of common questions and advice on how to answer them should help you to make a good impression, and land a grant at the end.
+The key is to show the people in the committee that you are serious about your studies, and that you really need scholarship to pursue them.
+Our list of common questions, and advice on how to answer each question, should help you to make a good impression, and land a grant at the end.

 Usually, the interviewers will know nothing about you, or they will know just very little.
 They have seen only your scholarship application.
-When introducing yourself in the interview, you should mention two things: 1.
+When introducing yourself in this interview, you should focus mostly on two things: 1.
 Your dream to study at the particular college.
-2. Your financial situation which does not allow you to pursue your dream.
+2. Your financial situation which does not allow you to follow your dream.

 Use numbers and facts.
-Do not play with emotions at this point.
-Simply say how much your parents earn and who they have to support with their money (your other siblings, paying their own debt, etc).
+Do not play with emotions at this point of the interview.
+Simply say them how much your parents earn, and explain that they have to support a lot of people with their money (your other siblings, paying their own debts, etc).
 Describe briefly, in facts, your financial situation and why you need scholarship.

 Question 2: Why have you decided for this school?
-Why have you chosen the particular subject of study?
+Why have you chosen the particular subject of your studies?

-This is a common question, and we suggest you to bring a monthly costs breakdown to the interview with you.
+This is a very common question, and I suggest you to bring a breakdown of your monthly expenses to the interview.

 How much do you pay for living, transport, and food?
 How much do you prefer to (or need to) invest in books, and in other study material?
-Simply break it down to individual items, and show them why you need the scholarship. .
+How much money do you spend each day in average?

 Question 4.
 What makes you special to receive our scholarship?

-If you are in a different situation, not applying for any form of a social scholarship, but for a merit scholarship, you can get this question in an interview.
+If you are in a different situation, if you re not applying for a form of a social scholarship but for a merit scholarship, you can get this question in an interview.
 Actually you can always get it…

-Try to narrate your achievements, and show them how their school can benefit from having you on board (in terms of their reputation, and of your representation of the school).
-Do not forget to ensure them that you plan to continue with your effort to be a top notch student, scientist, or athlete.
+Tell them about your achievements, and show them how their school can benefit from having you onboard (in terms of their reputation, and of your representation of the school).
+Do not forget to ensure them that you plan to continue with your efforts to be a top notch student, scientist, or athlete.

 Question 5: Do you plan to do anything for our college?